valeriesantiago26/bot-o-mat/README.md

 ### How to install & run Bot-O-Mat:

-1. You need to install Node (if it's not install already): https://nodejs.org/en/download/ .
+1. You need to install Node (if it's not installed already): https://nodejs.org/en/download/.
 2. You can clone or download the repository onto your local machine.
 3. Change the directory to:  `$ cd bot-o-mat`
 4. Use `$ npm install` to install all the required dependencies.